Mirantis/criproxy/README.md

 [fixing log throttling](#fixing-log-throttling) below if you're starting CRI proxy using systemd with log level set to 3 or higher.

-`-alsologtostderr` directs logging output to stderr (it's part of glog configuration)
+`-logtostderr` directs logging output to stderr (it's part of glog configuration)

 `-connect /var/run/dockershim.sock,virtlet.cloud:/run/virtlet.sock` specifies the list of runtimes that the proxy passes requests to.